BLUM: History

+In 2014, the gallery opened an exhibition space in a renovated townhouse at 19 East 66th Street, off Fifth Avenue, in New York.

+In 2020, Blum & Poe teamed up with art and design fair Object & Thing and Mendes Wood DM gallery to install works by 34 artists and designers—including Alma Allen, Sonia Gomes and Mark Grotjahn—throughout the glassy home of architect and industrial designer Eliot Noyes in New Canaan, Connecticut.

+In 2023, Jeff Poe departed the gallery, leaving Tim Blum in charge of the business.
+At the same time, New York-based Partner Matt Bangser was promoted to managing partner, a newly created position.
+Despite initial indications that the gallery would retain the name "Blum & Poe", the gallery, shortly thereafter, officially changed its name to BLUM and announced plans to relocate its New York outpost to a 6200 sqft space in New York's Tribeca district.
+In July 2025, Tim Blum announced his decision to step away from his gallery and to close its Tokyo and Los Angeles locations.

 Japanese artists

 Prior to returning to Los Angeles in 1994, Blum had spent several years living and working in the Tokyo art world.
 During that time he met Yoshitomo Nara and Takashi Murakami.
 Blum and Poe visited Murakami's studio in Toyama to see his then newly created Oval Buddha (2007).
 The massive sculpture was funded through the efforts of the gallerists.
 Following its opening in Santa Monica, Blum & Poe gave Yoshitomo Nara his first solo exhibition in the United States in 1995.
-Takashi Murakami’s first solo exhibition with the gallery was in 1997.
+Takashi Murakami's first solo exhibition with the gallery was in 1997.

 In January 2010, Blum & Poe held a solo exhibition of Lee Ufan, the influential Korean artist/theorist of Mono-ha, a loose group of Tokyo-based artists who established themselves in the late 1960s.
-In February 2012, the gallery held “Requiem for the Sun: The Art of Mono-ha,” the first survey of Mono-ha in the United States, which included major installations by Kōji Enokura, Noriyuki Haraguchi, Susumu Koshimizu, Lee Ufan, Nobuo Sekine, Kishio Suga, Jiro Takamatsu, and Katsurō Yoshida.
+In February 2012, the gallery held "Requiem for the Sun: The Art of Mono-ha", the first survey of Mono-ha in the United States, which included major installations by Kōji Enokura, Noriyuki Haraguchi, Susumu Koshimizu, Lee Ufan, Nobuo Sekine, Kishio Suga, Jiro Takamatsu, and Katsurō Yoshida.

-In February to May 2019, Blum & Poe Los Angeles hosted the two-part exhibition “Parergon: Japanese Art of the 1980s and 1990s” curated by Mika Yoshitake, which presented the work of over twenty-five visual artists in an array of media spanning painting, sculpture, duration performance, noise, video, and photography.
-The exhibition title makes reference to the gallery in Tokyo (Gallery Parergon, 1981-1986) that introduced many artists associated with the New Wave phenomenon, its name attributed to Jacques Derrida’s essay from 1979 which questioned the “framework” of art, influential to artists and critics during the period.
+In February to May 2019, Blum & Poe Los Angeles hosted the two-part exhibition "Parergon: Japanese Art of the 1980s and 1990s" curated by Mika Yoshitake, which presented the work of over twenty-five visual artists in an array of media spanning painting, sculpture, duration performance, noise, video, and photography.
+The exhibition title makes reference to the gallery in Tokyo (Gallery Parergon, 1981-1986) that introduced many artists associated with the New Wave phenomenon, its name attributed to Jacques Derrida's essay from 1979 which questioned the "framework" of art, influential to artists and critics during the period.
 A catalogue was published alongside the exhibition by Blum & Poe and Skira Editore.